Skip to main content

 Because they work.

-Not perfectly, not forever - but the psychological phenomenon known as the Fresh Start Effect is a real, well-documented force that can meaningfully boost your chances of forming lasting habits.
-Understanding it doesn't make you immune to the hype.
-It makes you a smarter user of it.
+Not perfectly, not forever, but the psychological phenomenon known as the Fresh Start Effect is a real, well-documented force that can meaningfully boost your chances of forming lasting habits.

 What Is the Fresh Start Effect?